 Boulder, known for its entrepreneurial opportunities, is seeing one particular market evolving: frozen yogurt.

-Frozen yogurt is not new to the Boulder community, but with new locations opening up and old locations changing their business models, the scene is changing.
+Frozen yogurt is not new to the Boulder community, but with new locations opening up and old locations changing their business models like the ones featured on the best business simulation game, the scene is changing.

 Moving away from the franchise model